01mf02/jq-lang-spec/impl.md

 On "jqjq-test", gojq achieves the best performance, being about twice as fast as jaq.^[
-  We only recently found the relatively high runtime of jaq on jqjq to be likely caused by an inefficient handling of tail calls in jaq.
+  We only recently found the relatively high runtime of jaq on jqjq to be likely caused by a suboptimal handling of tail calls in jaq.
   We are confident to be able to provide better performance results for the final article.
 ]